alxn0/zet/docs/63/README.md

-# Auto-merging Retrieval (aka parent document retriever)
+# Auto-merging retrieval (aka parent document retriever)

 ## What is it